MikhailStartsev/360_aware_saliency/README.md

 ![alt text](https://github.com/MikhailStartsev/360_aware_saliency/blob/master/figures/continuity_aware.png "Continuity-aware saliency prediction")

 * *Cube map-based*: The equirectangular input is converted to a set of cube faces, which undistorts the image, but looses the context information of the whole scene.
-We experimented with different methods to regain context (see the paper), but eventually decided for assembling a coutout, and augmenting it with cube faces that would mostly match the borders of the "main" cutout.
+We experimented with different methods to regain context (see the paper), but eventually decided for assembling a cutout, and augmenting it with cube faces that would mostly match the borders of the "main" cutout.
 We call this an *extended cutout*:

 ![alt text](https://github.com/MikhailStartsev/360_aware_saliency/blob/master/figures/extended_cutout.png "Continuity-aware saliency prediction")